medikoo/memoizee/README.md

 };
 ```

-With `method` option we can configure memoization directly on prototype.
-Following will have same effect:
+With `method` option we can configure memoization directly on prototype:

 ```javascript
 var Foo = function () {